b-juravic/react-jobly/jobly-frontend/design.md

   X route to user login @ /login
   X  store token in LocalStorage
   @NavBar
-   'LogIn' if not logged in && LogIn Form
+   **'LogIn' if not logged in && LogIn Form @ Homepage else 'LogOut'
-      @ Homepage
-   else 'LogOut'

   ALSO do Registration

+Probs
+when logging in and redirected "Log-in" doesn't change